The first pumpkin we will draw is a simple front view, made from several similar “C” shaped ribs. Nice and easy to draw.

 Our second pumpkin is drawn at an angle and looks more realistic.
-After the practice from the front
+If you practise drawing the front view first, you will have no problem drawing the pumpkin ribs at an angle.

 Let’s start our pumpkin with a simple oval.
 It is standing tall and rather slim.
 This will be the central rib of our pumpkin.

 Next, we will add two curves, one at the top and one at the bottom, just touching the pumpkin rib at the centre.
 Draw them very lightly, as these will only be guidelines for the remaining pumpkin ribs, but they will help us maintain the overall pumpkin shape.

 Now we add all the other pumpkin ribs, using the guidelines from the previous step.
 Each rib is a “C” shaped curve, similar in shape to the first oval we have drawn.

 Notice that our ribs are just touching the curved guidelines, so they become slightly smaller as we draw towards the outer edges of our pumpkin.
 Also, the ribs become slightly narrower as we move from the centre to the sides.